 Flavonoids are essentially present compounds in colorful plants.
-However, they perform many important roles.
-In plant body they protect against UV light.
+Moreover, they perform many important roles.
+In plant body, they protect against UV light.
 Research has pointed towards the beneficial effects of flavonoid diet against atopic dermatitis or eczema.
 Foods containing flavonoids are:

 - Capsicum I-e red, yellow and green

 - Red cabbage

 What foods are to be avoided for eczema

 Other than food allergies some foods have the potential to produce a profound allergenic and eczematous response too.
 These foods should be consumed in a controlled and moderate manner.
 These foods include:

 Chromate sensitivity is infamous for developing damaging immunocompetent reaction, thus leading to eczema flare up.
 The common symptoms of chromate sensitivity are relapsing vesicular type eczema on the hands.
 Therefore, it is of prime importance that such individuals minimize their daily intake of chromium containing foods.
 Some of these foods are as follows:

 - Milk and other dairy products